 Social media is all about the visuals, especially the big three – Facebook, YouTube and IG.
 We’ve talked a lot about videos (we wrote a whole guide on it actually) and we often get asked the question:

 “How do I make my pictures look good on social media?”

 Influential IG and Facebook accounts are no longer posting crummy quality snaps – they’re curating high quality imagery for a feel that reflects their brand.
 Flatlay, styling, lighting, colour palette are all considerations now.

-As photography is key to the Giant Peach offering (exquisite imagery capturing moments and zeitgeist, personality and individuality – that’s us!), we’ve roped, sorry, welcomed Michael into the blogosphere to give us some top tips for tip top social pics…
+As photography is key to the Giant Peach offering (exquisite imagery capturing moments and zeitgeist, personality and individuality – that’s us!), we’ve roped, sorry, welcomed our pro photographer Michael into the blogosphere to give us some top tips for tip top social pics…

 1. Get inspired

 It might seem obvious, but always select the best packaging – in particular, check cardboard boxes for straight edges (and tape edges where necessary).

 Position products to hide imperfections/inconsistencies e.g. it’s always better to have the seam of a bottle to the side as opposed to down the middle.